h2oai/h2o-3/h2o-docs/src/product/data-science/glm.rst

 **Accuracy and Limitation**

-While the Tweedie's probability density function contains an infinite series sum, when :math:`p` is close to 2, the response (:math:`y`) is large, and :math:`\phi` is small the number of terms that are needed to approximate the infinite sum grow without bound.
+While the Tweedie's probability density function contains an infinite series sum, when :math:`p` is close to 2, the response (:math:`y`) is large, and :math:`\phi` is small the common number of terms that are needed to approximate the infinite sum grow without bound.
 This causes an increase in computation time without reaching the desired accuracy.

 **Multimodal Densities**